Abditus0/SOC-Simulation/README.md

 There are caps built in so you can't game it.
 Naming techniques without citing alert evidence caps you at 3/5.
 Generic recommendations cap at 2/5.
 Reports under 50 words cap at 2/5 on everything.
 Zero recommendations on a false alarm = 1/5.

 It's harsh on purpose.
 I wanted feedback that would actually push me to write better reports, not pat me on the back for vague answers.
+For example: A vague report got 10/25.
+The same scenario investigated properly with timestamps and command-line evidence got 25/25.
+The system rewards real analyst work.

 ## Setup notes